closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 We want to keep the two systems as decoupled as possible.
 Being able to independently deploy the web app and native app was a hard requirement for us.

-The message passing system helps greatly with this, because the web app doesn't have to care _how_ the native app will do something (like initiate a phone call) it just has to tell it "the user pressed a button to start a call" and the native app will receive that message and Do The Right Thing.
+The advantage of a message-based communication API is that the web app doesn't have to care _how_ the native app will do something (like initiate a phone call) it just has to tell it "the user pressed a button to start a call" and the native app will receive that message and Do The Right Thing.